JPThiede/AlgorithmicBias-HistoryExtension/README.md

 2. Some questions about consent still: How do we present our process to participants?
 Do we have a script already prepared that informs participatnts?
 What happens if consent is revoked midway through (after data is sent)?
 Would we then have to drop their data from our DB?

 3. Will need to dig into how to handle compensation.
-According to IRB proposal: we will be giving our gift cards for participation, I will need to figure out a method for automating the generation of these (how to pay, how to programattically create, etc.)
+According to IRB proposal: we will be giving our gift cards for participation, I will need to figure out a method for automating the generation of these (how to pay, how to programattically create, etc.) Amazon provides an API for this: https://developer.amazon.com/amazon-incentives-api

 4. Details about web server/database to be ironed out.
 Will need access to something to test extension XHR (Cross-Origin http Request) features.
 It should be relatively simple based on my early reading.